BinghamtonRover/RoverSystem/docs/network.md

 * `Right`: The speed (magnitude) and direction (sign) of the right side wheel motors.

 Movement messages are not acked and are order-sensitive.

+### 2 - Camera

+The camera message encodes a part of a camera frame.
+The definition of this message can be found in [camera.md](camera.md).